 In many organizations, database deployments are managed by teams outside of the core application development team.
 Since the database and application must be released as a unit, this two-path approach to deployments is difficult to manage and can create serious visibility problems.
 While many developers don’t want to admit it, application deployments are very much everybody’s problem.

-Here are 7 best practices to improve your team’s database deployments
+Here are 7 database deployment best practices to improve your team’s software development process

 1. Create visibility in all processes to anticipate problems

 Limited visibility can increase the cost of database deployment and gives less time to react to problems.
 Without visibility, we don’t understand the impact database changes will have on the application, which causes us to move slower.